charles-xyz/charles-xyz/README.md

 ---

 ### 🙋‍♂️ About Me
-I'm an American Engineer from NYC.
+American Engineer from NYC.
 I specialize in getting products from 0→1.

-I've built everything from LLM-powered evaluation tools for construction bids to personalized training content generators for athletes.
-I enjoy shipping fast, implementing cutting edge research, and working across the stack.

-When I’m not tuning models and building product, you’ll find me skiing 🎿, grappling 🏋️‍♂️, or reading about antiquity.

 ---